LiberTEM/LiberTEM/docs/source/gsoc.rst

 Getting started
 ---------------

-If you have questions, please ask freely: Supporting users and constributors has a high priority for us and your questions help us improve our documentation.
+If you have questions, please ask freely: Supporting users and contributors has a high priority for us and your questions help us improve our documentation.
 Our development is currently moving very quickly.
 We are planning to complete our documentation when a few major features have left the prototype stage.
 For that reason it is always a good idea to be in touch directly.

 Installation
 ~~~~~~~~~~~~